Hope of Israel Ministries (Ecclesia of YEHOVAH):

 In the fall of the year, the High Holy Days begin.
 The first day of the seventh month is called "Rosh Hashanah," which means, literally, "the Head of the year."
 It is the first day of the first month of the Civil Calendar.
-It is also called the Festival of Trumpets, or "Blowing of Trumpets" (Leviticus 23:23).
+It is also called the Feast of Trumpets, or "Blowing of Trumpets" (Leviticus 23:23).
 The shofar, or ram's horn, was blown to commemorate and inaugurate the day.

 The Feast of Trumpets has a special relationship to the coming "Day of the LORD" in Bible prophecy.
 The "Day of the LORD," mentioned in many prophecies in the Old Testament, is the time when YEHOVAH God the Father will begin to intervene in world affairs, and to bring warnings and plagues upon the earth, because of the sins of mankind.